 It is important to remove your makeup before you hit the sack but let's get real here.
 Sometimes, we do forget to clean our face thoroughly.
 We might be too tired or too wasted to remove that mascara or eye makeup that it might still be there the morning after.

-After a hard night, you sure want to remove bacteria and leftover makeup residue in the morning.
+After a hard night, you sure want to remove leftover makeup residue in the morning.

 Cleansing also wakes up your senses with that splash of water!
 It is best to use lukewarm water in cleansing.
 Do not use hot water because it strips your skin with healthy oils that your skin needs.
 You should wash your face not more than twice a day.